As a freelance writer, your time is flexible to a great extent. But, sadly, one of the problems you will face is time management.

 It depends on the kind of field or niche.

-I can tell you to take just one paragraph of your favorite author and rewrite that by hand.
+I can tell you to take just one paragraph from your favorite author and rewrite that by hand.
 Dissect it.
 Look at how each sentence forms a paragraph.
-Ask yourself what makes the paragraph great?
+Ask yourself what makes the paragraph great.
 If you do it daily for three weeks, you will wish you had started earlier.

 You can try the deliberate practice.
 I have tried it and found it helpful.
 You can read the story on this blog.

 Well, I can’t say.
 But it worked for me when I was trying to improve how to transfer my ideas into written words.

 Check online or forums by searching “how to become a better (input your specific skill)”.